PACTCare/Chiota/Chiota.Messenger/Documentation/Usecases/getcontacts.md

     public Address PublicKeyAddress { get; set; }

     /// <summary>
+    /// The current user key pair.
+Used to decrypt contact requests
+    /// </summary>
+    public IAsymmetricKeyPair KeyPair { get; set; }

+    /// <summary>
     /// If set to true, checks all pending contacts to determine whether they are accepted or not.
     /// Normally not needed since the information is stored in the IContactRepository (locally).
-    /// Useful to import a existing seed into a new device
+    /// Useful to import user data on a new device
     /// </summary>
     public bool DoCrossCheck { get; set; }
 }